TehNatha/cheatsheet/README.md

    * A properties are the subvalues of objects.
  - First Class Functions
    * First class functions are a feature of javascript such that functions are treated like an value and can be assigned to and passed among variables and used as message arguments.
+ - Prototypical inheritance
+   * Prototypical inheritance is how Javascript manages inheritance.
+Objects and functions search a table for the nearest inherited method or property when such is called.
  - Type Coercion
    * Type coercion is the feature of Javascript that allows values of different types to be evaluated against each other.
 Common side effects and features of type coercion include:
      + Primitives can have methods and properties by being coerced into object versions of their types.